Wednesday, September 10, 2008

 The Rest of the Go-Giver Story

-Your true worth is determined by how much more you give in value than take in payment.
+Your true worth is determined by how much more you give in value than take in payment.2.
+The Law of Compensation:

-Your income is determined by how many people you serve and how well you serve them.
+Your income is determined by how many people you serve and how well you serve them.3.
+The Law of Influence:

-Your influence is determined by how abundantly you place other people’s interest first.
+Your influence is determined by how abundantly you place other people’s interest first.4.
+The Law of Authenticity:

-The most valuable gift you have to offer is yourself.
+The most valuable gift you have to offer is yourself.5.
+The Law of Receptivity:

 The key to effective giving is to stay open to receiving.